NguyenTrungNghia1996/be_nuxt3_go_timetable/README.md

 The collection contains examples for logging in and obtaining presigned URLs for uploading images.

+To verify if a sub-domain is available, send a GET request to `/api/units/by_subdomain?sub_domain=yourname` without authentication.
+The response will indicate whether the sub-domain already exists.

 When logging in, include the unit's sub-domain along with the username and password:

 ```json